kiwihodl/Seed-E/README.md

 **Test Flow:**

-1. **Key Generation**: Runs `generate-real-keys.js` to create fresh xpub, signature, and BOLT12 offer
+1. **Key Generation**: Runs `generate-real-keys.js` to create fresh xpub, signature, and Lightning address
 2. **Provider Creation**: Creates a unique test provider with timestamp-based name
 3. **Service Creation**: Creates a new service with the fresh keys and 1 sat fees
 4. **Client Creation**: Creates a unique test client